-If you missed Part One (Days 1 to 4) of this blog you can find it here
+If you missed Part One of my journey to the summit of Elbrus (Days 1 to 4) of this blog you can find it here

 Day 5 – Wednesday 30th August

-After four days in Russia and three of those spent acclimatizing in the mountains, it was time to set foot on Mount Elbrus and begin our trek to the summit.
+After four days in Russia and three of those spent acclimatising in the mountains, it was time to set foot on Mount Elbrus and begin our trek to the summit.

 It was a leisurely start to the day with breakfast at 8:30am.
-We were being picked up by our transport at 10am to be taken to the gondola station at the base of Mt Elbrus.
+We were ready to be picked up by our transport at 10am to be taken to the gondola station at the base of Mt Elbrus.
 The weather was appalling with heavy rain forecast for most of the day.
-We were just hoping that in the high winds the chairlift would be open.
-Around 30mins later we had moved all our kit through and up both gondolas and had arrived at the chair lift…but it wasn’t running!
+We were hoping that the high winds wouldn’t have closed the chairlift.
+Around 30 minutes later we had moved all our kit through and up both gondolas and had arrived at the chair lift…but it wasn’t running!
 Not because of the winds as it happens, but due to it breaking down.
 So we had to wait as they sent for a truck down to pick us up.
 What a ride up the hillside!
 I didn’t know trucks could drive up slopes that steep!
 Certainly beat taking the chairlift up and was a lot more entertaining.

 So in this less conventional way we arrived at the Barrels, which were going to be our accomodation and base of operations for the next few days.
 After settling in and a spot of lunch we headed off up the glacier for a short acclimatisation walk, taking us from the Barrels at 3730m to the Diesel hut at 4100m and back.
 It was more of a check really that folks were ok moving about in crampons.
 The weather blew in and out quite often with a mix of graupel and snow just to remind us that it can be a harsh mountain to operate on.
 Back at the Barrels everyone relaxed despite the heavy winds, with all of us looking forward to our dinner.